nrfconnect/sdk-edge-ai/doc/integrations/nrf_edgeai.rst

 Library support
 ***************

-The following libraries in this repository support the NRF Edge AI integration:
+The following libraries in this repository support the nRF Edge AI integration:

 * :file:`lib/nrf_edgeai` — the wrapper and runtime glue.